How You Can Help Today!

 Anthropologist Margaret Mead once said: “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has!”
 In that spirit, AHACO creates a monthly quick guide to help neighbors get involved in housing advocacy… no experience needed!
 We carefully select a variety of trending events and topics so that there’s a little something for everyone.
 It’s a great way to grab a friend and change our little part of the world!

-Downland & Share the October “How to Help” here, or check out the details below!
+Downland & Share the February “How to Help Today” here, or check out the live-updated suggestions below!

 a microphone on a stand in front of blurred flowers in the background, dimly lit setting.